 The coffee bloom process is slightly different when using a Chemex pour over, or any pour over method for that matter.
 To start the bloom process, slowly pour your hot water (not boiling) over your freshly ground coffee beans, in a circular motion starting from the outside and then slowly working your way into the middle.

-To coffee bloom using a drip coffee maker first begin by placing a filter into your basket (I would recommend using a Gold Tone filter) also make sure to check out my article Permanent Coffee Filter vs. Paper for more tips.
-Next add your freshly ground coffee beans and then pour in just enough water to soak the grounds, just like the Chemex you want to saturate the coffee but not too much, you don’t want the water to start dripping through the filter.
+To coffee bloom using a drip coffee maker first begin by placing a filter into your basket (I would recommend using a Gold Tone filter).
+Next, add your freshly ground coffee beans and then pour in just enough water to soak the grounds, just like the Chemex you want to saturate the coffee but not too much, you don’t want the water to start dripping through the filter.